Getting to the Northwest Passage

 Swoop does not have an in-house flights team, so you will need to book your international flights – as well as domestic flights in cases where charter flights are not included in your trip – directly with the airline, or use a local flight agent.

-You should bring your complete travel insurance policy with you when travelling in order to provide evidence of Covid-19 coverage, as needed.
+You should bring your complete travel insurance policy with you when travelling to provide evidence of coverage, as needed.
 As well as ensuring your full policy is available on your phone or tablet, we recommend that you carry a printout and a spare copy in case you lose one.

 It is your responsibility to check with your insurance provider to ensure that you have the appropriate cover in place.